Quantco/tabmat/docs/benchmarks.rst

 Benchmarks
 ==========

-To generate the data to run all the benchmarks: ``python src/tabmat/benchmark/generate_matrices.py``.
-Then, to run all the benchmarks: ``python src/tabmat/benchmark/main.py``.
+To generate the data to run all the benchmarks: ``pixi run benchmark-generate-matrices``.
+Then, to run all the benchmarks with default settings: ``python src/tabmat/benchmark/benchmark-run``.
 To produce or update these figures, open ``src/tabmat/benchmark/visualize_benchmarks.py`` as a notebook via ``jupytext``.

-For more info on the benchmark CLI: ``python src/tabmat/benchmark/main.py --help``.
+For more info on the benchmark CLI: ``pixi run python src/tabmat/benchmark/main.py --help``.

 Performance
 ^^^^^^^^^^^